 The key to having the most magical Disney experience possible is to plan in advance.
-While Disneyland is significantly smaller than Walt Disney World and the Disneyland’s technology is not as up-to-date as WDW, it does not mean that you should take planning lightly.
+While Disneyland is significantly smaller than Walt Disney World, it does not mean that you should take planning lightly.
 There is definitely some preparing to do when you go to Disneyland!

 Good Walking Shoes

 While it is true that Disneyland (not including California Adventure Park) can fit into the WDW’s Magic Kingdom parking lot, it is still a huge space to cover.
 It is amazing how HUGE this parking lot is!
 And, that is not even the biggest.
 The biggest parking lot is in Epcot!!
 I recommend you do not bring “new” shoes or sneakers to Disneyland.

 While wearing flip flops would be a nightmare for me, I have seen people wearing them, but I do not recommend it.
 Even wearing the best sneakers with the best arch support does not stop your feet from hurting at the end of the day.
 I cannot imagine how the few people I see wearing flip flops feel at the end of the day.
 Yikes!
 You don’t want to miss out on the fireworks, because you are in agony from wearing new shoes, sneakers or flip flops.
 Break in new shoes or sneakers before you leave home.

 Sunscreen, water and a hat.
 The California sun is nothing to mess with.
 In WDW, they have the high humidity to remind us how hot it is.
 It is very easy to forget how hot it is in the dry California sun.
 I highly recommend a hat so your head does not cook.

 Protect your skin with sunscreen and hydrate, hydrate, hydrate.
 Nothing worse than ruining your long awaited Disney vacation by having to go to the emergency room due to heat exhaustion or a severe sunburn.
 Can you say “Sun Poisoning”?!
 Oh, yes!
 It does happen!